zola-25/zola-25.github.io/_posts/2023-04-03-oauth2-pkce-auth-code-flow.md

 5) **Accessing Protected Resources**

-    The Client App can now make requests for protected resources in the usual manner, except from the browser if there is no server backend as may be the case in with a SPA.
+    The Client App can now make requests for protected resources in the usual manner, except requests are made from the browser if there is no server backend, as may be the case with a SPA.
 The Access Token is added in the Authorization Header:

     ```